 Advisory Group Meeting Minutes

 Join the Conversation

+The Advisory Group continues to seek the input of students, parents, educators, advocates, and community members.
+Add your voice to the discussion!
 We'd love your feedback as we work to create, maintain, and support diverse classrooms.
 Email us at firstname.lastname@example.org if you have questions or suggestions.
-We welcome your feedback.